fatimahsy/Gender-Unemployment-/README.md

-# An analysis of Pokemon data
+# Analysing the Effect of Gender on Unemployment Between 2018-2023

-## Overview
+## 📌 Overview

-We examine data about Pokemon.
-We estimate an Bayesian hierarchical model which explains their attributes based on their functionality.
+We examine data about unemployment rates for both male and female Canadians between the years of 2018-2023.
+Using multiple linear regression, we also create a multiple linear regression model to help us estimate the overall impacts of sex on unemployment rates within Gen Z.

-## File Structure
+## 🗂️File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from the Pokemon wiki.
+-   `data/raw_data` contains the raw data as obtained from [Statistics Canada](https://www150.statcan.gc.ca/t1/tbl1/en/cv.action?pid=1410032701).
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.